ConstantinosConst/ASLPAC-PE-BrainAge/README.md

 Once you are on the platform, make sure that you click on the correct sex group (males/females) before uploading the corresponding input file.
 The downloaded output files should be renamed to 'males_raw_out' and 'females_raw_out' for males and females respectively.

 Finally, the following script was run to generate model performance metrics/plots for the current sample and to prepare dataset for downstream statistical analyses (step 4):

 (2c) '2c_ENIGMA_Output_Prep_Step_2c_20240928.R'

-Plus two additional scripts that loaded by script 2c as 'functions':
+Plus two additional scripts that loaded by script 2c as functions: 'model.fits.brainAge.R', 'model.fits.brainAge.PE.R'.
-'model.fits.brainAge.R'
-'model.fits.brainAge.PE.R'

 ### Step 3.
 Brain age prediction using the CentileBrain Brain Age model